Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S0 Course Introduction/Lesson1.md

 - * **Advanced Level:** This is not an introductory course.
 It is expected that participants already have a foundational understanding of blockchain and programming concepts.

 >> **Are you ready to embark on this journey and expand your knowledge in smart contract security, EVM assembly, and DeFi?** Let's get started! 🚀

+- Complex part of the course, but worth it.